 Overburden is the natural rock and soil that sits above and around the ore body.
 It is not subject to any chemical processes at the mine but needs to be removed to allow access to the ore.

-For every tonne of ore we mine, there are five tonnes of overburden which are moved to an area called the Overburden Emplacement Facility (OEF).
+For every tonne of ore we mine, there are around seven tonnes of overburden which are moved to an area called the Overburden Emplacement Facility (OEF), or waste rock pile.

 Overburden includes topsoil, clay, and a variety of rocks, each of which is stored in distinct parcels in order to reuse materials wherever possible.
 The OEF is designed to protect against any environmental impact.